ljszalai/rfsikuli/readme.txt

    - used sikuli library had been updated to 0.10.2 and code has been refactored accordingly
    - Settle this project as Maven build
-  	- TODO unit tests planned and implemented
+  	- TODO unit tests planned and implemented partially
   	- TODO project has been re-shaped based on project rfdblibrary available at https://github.com/ThomasJaspers/robotframework-dblibrary
    - TODO (and the original goal was) implement an escape mechanism